gergo-dryrun/dryrun.cloud/_posts/2017-04-23-quickstart-hosting-static-site-on-aws-part-1-cicd.md

 {% lightbox images/staticsite-cd-master-parameters.png  --data="appfoundry_image_set" --title="CodePipeline parameters" --alt="Certificate parameters" --img-style="max-width:100%;" --class="yourclass" %}

-If you are not a big fan of launching stacks from the console, you can clone this repo and the `Makefile` should provide you with what you need.
+If you are not a big fan of launching stacks from the console, you can clone [the repo](https://github.com/gergo-dryrun/staticsite-cd) and the `Makefile` should provide you with what you need.
 I recommend keeping the parameters somewhere secure due to the sensitive nature of the github token.

 ```bash
 # To create stack